Updated: Feb 3

 Synchronize the business name and address.
 Like a puzzle piece fitting into an available slot, this information needs to be consistent across all platforms and match to your D&B report exactly, whether on your website, online accounts, bank accounts, shipping details, and visible advertising.

-Any transaction history not automatically reported to D&B can be manually submitted using a Creditbuilder® ($159/month).
-It's pricey, so you'll want to have your list of suppliers handy, with addresses and phone numbers, before signing up.
-In most cases, you'll only need the service for one month.
+Any transaction history not automatically reported to D&B can be manually submitted using a Creditbuilder (about $150/month).
+It's pricey, so you'll want to have your list of suppliers handy, with their address, phone number, and contact email, before signing up.
+In most cases, you'll only need the service for a month or so.

 Please feel free to reach out to me directly at 800-918-7505 ext 2 if you need more information or help using any of the above tips.
 I'll be glad to answer any questions you have about ways you can be more aggressive in your credit enhancement strategies.
 You can also book an online appointment to schedule a free consultation.